dgrothman/theinnerjourney/docs/C8-GraceTruthTime/Class 8 - Handout.md

   * Bestowing compassion and love towards a person/self and wanting nothing in return
 * The Negative: Complacency
   * Deny existence of a problem.
 Cannot experience intimacy because lack truth for connection
-* Without Truth free to behave as one wishes regardless if excessive or unacceptable
+* Without TRUTH free to behave as one wishes regardless if excessive or unacceptable
   * “That’s the best I could do”
   * “I can’t help that he reacted that way”